mariemv/az-bicep-hackaton/DAY1/full-script.md

 Today the session will be split in two main parts : first we are going to use this bicep/arm sandbox to get started with Azure Bicep and get used to its syntax, we will deploy a couple of resource in Azure using the templates we will generate here, and answer all of your questions as we go.
 For those of you familiar with Bicep already this might be a bit redundant but please bear with us for a moment !</br>

-After these firsts experiences and deployments, we will get started on using Azure Bicep in a CI/CD pipeline, show you the structure we recommend you to use when working on your Bicep projects and depending on how this afternoon goes with might start with AKS - else AKS integration with Bicep will be our main topic on Friday. </br>
+After these firsts experiences and deployments, we will get started on using Azure Bicep in a CI/CD pipeline and show you the structure we recommend you to use when working on your Bicep projects.
+We will deploy Azure Resources with that pipeline (Keyvaults, VNet, a VM to interact with the cluster...) and depending on how this afternoon goes with might start with AKS - else AKS integration with Bicep will be our main topic on Friday. </br>

-Let's take a couple of minutes to get ready to go: I will send you the link to the sandbox, please open it and keep another tab open with an azure subscription with either a cloudshell prompt set to bash open or your own terminal connected to the subscription you will work with like so (start a terminal).
-I will use a VM connected to the subscription as it will be easier to read on screen, if you choose to do so as well follow the instructions here to install bicep on linux : https://github.com/Azure/bicep/blob/main/docs/installing.md#linux </br>
+Let's take a couple of minutes to get ready to go: I will send you the link to the sandbox, please open it and keep another tab open with the Azure Portal you will work with and either a cloudshell prompt set to bash open or your own terminal connected to the subscription you want to target.
+I will use a VM connected to the subscription as it will be easier to read on screen.
+Cloudshell is always running the lastest version of Azure CLI and the Bicep CLI should be ready to go, </br>

 While all those who want to follow up with us are getting ready, do you have any first impressions you want to share or questions about the planning ?
 Ryan do you want to add something ? </br>